jerryq0101/uoft_proj_data_collect/README.md

 The scraping functions attempts to collect direct prerequisite data from each course page.
 It simultaneously collects each of those course links to traverse to next.
 Next and next.

-At the end, allowing us to collect data for all possible prereq courses (and prereqs of prereqs and so on) of the starting courses.
+At the end, allowing us to collect data for all possible prereq courses (and prereqs of prereqs and so on) of the queried courses.

 In `focus_crawl.py`, I chose the Computer Science focus courses for undergrad to traverse through, capturing all possibilities of courses for Computer science majors.

-All of the course data will be in several lists. (title_list, prereq_list, coreq_list).
+All the course data will be in several lists. (title_list, prereq_list, coreq_list).

 The data at each index of these lists are data for one course.